top of page

 You've come to the right place.

-We have been caring for pregnant women and parents for over 15 years.
+We have been supporting pregnant women and parents for over 15 years.

-Here you will find important information about pregnancy, birth and the period afterwards.
+Here you will find important information about pregnancy, childbirth and the time afterwards.

 Our consultation hours are in